MiniZinc/libminizinc/docs/en/spec.rst

 ..
   % XXX: not saying if operations need to be defined.
 Implementation
   % currently requires functions and tests to be defined if used, but
-  % predicates can be bodyless even if used.
+  % predicates can be bodiless even if used.
 Should perhaps require functions
   % to be defined even if they're not used (like parameters), and make tests
   % like predicates?